OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 .. mermaid:: privacy.mmd

-Policy Binding Transaction is mainly to complete the registration of privacy policy, in order to find the corresponding privacy model in the next Multi-Party transaction.
+Policy Binding Transaction is mainly to complete the registration of privacy policy to find the corresponding privacy model in the next Multi-Party Transaction.
 In Cloak, one privacy policy can correspond to multiple confidential smart contract, but a multiple confidential smart contract only belongs to one privacy policy.
-When processing a Policy Binding Transaction, Cloak will check the validity of parameters of the policy in the Privacy Interpreter.
-And then, check the privacy policy has already existed and if it exists, it will check binding relationship between privacy policy again.
-Finally, set the binding relationship between privacy policy and confidential smart contract, and save it to ledger.
+When processing a Policy Binding Transaction, Cloak will

+1. check the validity of parameters of the policy in the Privacy Interpreter;
+2. check whether the policy exists

+  2.1 If it exists, it will check the binding relationship between privacy policy and user;

+    2.1.1 If it has already been binded, throw error.

+  2.2 If not, it will save it to the ledger;

+3. set the binding relationship between privacy policy and confidential smart contract;

 Multi-Party Transaction
 --------------------------